aditsrivastava4/Titanic-Machine-Learning-from-Disaster/README.md

 # Titanic-Machine-Learning-from-Disaster
 This is my try of using Kaggle dataset of Titanic-Machine-Learning-from-Disaster.
 The dataset is available at https://www.kaggle.com/c/titanic/data.
-I have used Decision Tree Classifier.
+I have used Decision Tree Classifier for it.

 The dependencies I used are
 1. Pandas